Our Team

 Graduate Student

-Taryn is currently pursuing her PhD in Interdisciplinary Ecology through the School of Natural Resources and Environment.
-Her dissertation research focuses on characterizing the soil and water quality of mosquito impoundments in the Indian River Lagoon, with the aim being to determine the nutrient removing potential of varying hydrologic regimes in these systems.
-Taryn first joined the Osborne Lab in 2019 to complete her M.S. degree in Soil and Water Sciences, where she studied how urbanization affects water quality along the aquatic continuum of the Matanzas River.
+Taryn is pursuing her PhD in Interdisciplinary Ecology through the School of Natural Resources and Environment.
+Her dissertation research focuses on characterizing the soil and water quality of managed mosquito impoundments in the Indian River Lagoon, with the aim of optimizing their nutrient removing potential.
+Taryn first joined the Osborne Lab in 2019 to complete her M.Sc. degree in Soil and Water Sciences, where she studied how water quality varies along the Matanzas River aquatic continuum.
 In the interim between her graduate degrees, she lived in southwest Colorado to work as a Water Quality Specialist for the Southern Ute Indian Tribe.
-In her free time, Taryn enjoys movies and games in the fantasy genre, crocheting, and hiking!
+In her free time, Taryn enjoys movies and games in the fantasy genre, making things, and being outside!

 -